wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/credentials/set-up-git-provider-authentication-for-choreo-deployments.md

 ## Connect a Git repository to Choreo

-You can connect Bitbucket, Gitlab repositories to choreo organization using a Personal Access Token(PAT).
+You can connect Bitbucket, Gitlab repositories to choreo organization using credential tokens (API tokens for Bitbucket, Personal access tokens for GitLab).
 For github, the developers can install  [WSO2 Cloud App](https://github.com/marketplace/choreo-apps) during component creation and get necessary permissions via Github itself.

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the Choreo Console header, go to the **Organization** list and select your organization.
 3. In the left navigation menu, click **Infrastructure** and then click **Credentials**.
-5. Under **Git Credentials** tab, click **+Import Credentials** to configure the Git repository connection.
+5. Under **Git Credentials** tab, click **+Add Credentials** to configure the Git repository connection.
-6. Enter a **Credential Name**, select the Git provider, and enter the **Personal Access Token** you obtained from the Git provider.
+6. Enter a **Credential Name**, select the Git provider, and enter the **Credential Token** you obtained from the Git provider.
 7. Click **Save**.

 ## Authorize GitHub with Choreo